 Notes

 • If your dutch oven is covered with enamel inside, you don’t need the parchment paper.
-I personally find it easier to lift the loaf with parchment paper and transport it inside the pot.
+Although I personally find it easier to lift the loaf with parchment paper and transport it inside the pot.

 Nutritional Info – Please keep in mind that the nutritional information provided is only an estimate and can vary based on the products used.